| Romans 9:18-21 states: "Therefore hath he mercy

 Christ to himself, according to the good pleasure of his

+will."
 The doctrine of Unconditional Election, as it is

 presented in the Holy Scriptures, faces strong opposition